pgmoir/milesformyeloma/README.md

 # millionmilesformyeloma
-Web application for submitting miles to the Basil Skyers Myeloma Foundation charity
+This web application for submitting activity miles to the Basil Skyers Myeloma Foundation charity's A Million Mile for Multiple Myeloma was designed and developed for free by Moir Consultancy Limited as a donation to the charity.
+It is an Angular CLI app, that uses bootstrap for styling, and Firebase for authentication and database storage.
+It was developed from start to first public release in spare time over a 3 week period.
+Since release there has been minor updates to extend features and improve user experience and flows.

+The website is run for free at https://millionmilesformyeloma.firebaseapp.com/

 # MilesForMyeloma